dmatthew/portfolio/README.md

 ## [My Secret Language](https://github.com/dmatthew/my-secret-language)

 Originally an **AngularJS v1.2** project, it is now a **React** single page app that lets you create your own secret language.
 I use the Local Storage API for offline storage.
 Users are able to use the app anywhere, even without an internet connection.
-You can check out the My Secret Language app at [msl.matthewdavis.work](http://msl.matthewdavis.work/).

 ![Screenshot of app home screen](https://github.com/dmatthew/my-secret-language/blob/master/docs/screenshots/app-home.jpg)